 What we don’t: Fit runs a little baggy and long; not the best option for dressing up.

 Why do we have the Kuhl Freeflex Dash ranked here?
-While we found the fit to be spot-on in our usual size small, some women may find the pants to be overly baggy and long (for reference, our tester was a little taller than average at 5’8”, and the length worked fine for her).
+While we found the fit to be spot-on in our usual size, some women may find the pants to be overly baggy and long (for reference, our tester is a little taller than average at 5’8”, and the length of the small worked fine for her).
 They’re also a bit more traditional in terms of styling and colorways than many alternatives here and not the best option for dressing up—they look more like hiking pants than work attire.
-If the latter is your intended use, we’d instead point you to a design like Athleta’s Brooklyn or Lululemon’s Stretch High-Rise Jogger above.
+If the latter is your intended use, we’d instead point you to a design like Athleta’s Brooklyn or Alder's Open Air above.
 But for mixed travel and outdoor adventures, there’s certainly a whole lot to like about the Kuhl Freeflex Dash.
 We also like their jogger-style Haven, which costs $10 more but has a slightly more modern look and feel.

 See the Kuhl Freeflex Dash